-As we discussed previously, repentance and making up for the hurt and pain that was caused are so important.
+As we discussed previously, making up for the hurt and pain that was caused is so important.
 You need to see that your spouse is genuinely sorry for what they did and willing to change.
 It helps when they take charge of the healing and growth process.

-Make it known to your spouse that you have a very deep need to know that they are remorseful and are willing to do whatever it takes to show you that.
+Make it known to your spouse that you have a very deep need to know that they are remorseful and are willing to do whatever it takes to make amends.
 Also, sometimes this can be taken overboard, so apply grace where you can with the addition of firm boundaries.

 Your relationship will need to be rebuilt properly.

-Drs.
-John and Julie Gottman talk about “attunement” as a way to rebuild a relationship after an affair.
+Dr. John Gottman talks about “attunement” as a way to rebuild a relationship after an affair.
 I believe it is also important to use a very similar concept to rebuild a relationship after a spouse lies.
 There are common things that happen in both affairs and dishonesty.
 Trust is broken in both.
 Much of the processes for both involve rebuilding trust.

-Rebuilding a relationship is so important when trust is broken.
+Rebuilding a relationship is important when trust is broken.
 You can’t just assume that things will “go back to normal.”
 You will need proper boundaries, retooled communication skills, and plans to manage conflict and emotions.
-You will need to learn who each other are again in a deeper and more vulnerable way.
-Take the time to do this in the right way and you will feel more comfortable and less unsafe in the relationship than you ever did before.
+You will need to learn each other again in a deeper and more vulnerable way.
+Take time to do this in the right way.
+You will feel more comfortable and less unsafe in the relationship than you ever did before.